Manycore parallel computing for a hybridizable discontinuous Galerkin nested multigrid method: Introduction

 \section{Introduction}

 Multigrid methods are among the most efficient solvers for linear systems that arise from the discretization of partial differential equations.
 The effectiveness of this multilevel technique was first observed by~Fedorenko (\cite{Fedorenko}) in 1964, and popularized by Brandt (\cite{Brandt1}) in 1977.
 Traditionally, multigrid methods have been applied to low order finite difference, finite volume, and continuous finite element approximations discretizations (\cite{trottenberg}, \cite{wesseling}, \cite{hackbusch}, \cite{Brandt2}).
 The discontinuous Galerkin (DG) discretization brings with it many advantages: can handle complex geometries, has access to $hp$-adaptivity, is capable of satisfying local mass balance (ideal for flow problems and hyperbolic PDEs), and highly parallelizable due to the lack of continuity constraints between elements.
 However, DG methods often have more degrees of freedom than their continuous counterpart.
-In addition, high order discretizations r apidly increase the condition number of the discretization operator, which poses a challenge for any linear solver (\cite{Bastian}). \ where $\Gamma_h^\partial$ denote the set of all edges on the boundary of the domain, and $\Gamma_h^o$ the set of all interior edges.
-The broken Sobolev space is denoted by $H^1(\mathcal{E}_h)$; it consists of piecewise $H^1$ functions on each mesh element.
-We use the following short-hand notation for $L^2$ inner-product on mesh elements and edges:
+In addition, high order discretizations rapidly increase the condition number of the discretization operator, which poses a challenge for any linear solver (\cite{Bastian}). \\ Originally multigrid methods were developed at a time when access to parallelism was limited, and iterative methods that had less concurrency but better convergence rates were favored.
+The multilevel nature of multigrid can cause challenges in its parallelization; load balancing problems occur due to fine grids have ample data to work with, but coarser levels do not.
+Moreover, traditional multigrid is a multiplicative method, that is, each level must be completely processed before moving to the next.
+Additive multigrid methods allow for the simultaneous processing of all levels, but the trade off between concurrency and robustness is often not ideal \cite{bastian1998additive}. \\ Multiplicative multigrid is well known to have sequential complexity, for $N$ data points a single cycle costs $\mathcal{O}(N)$ floating point operations.
+However, the parallel complexities of V- and F-cycles are polylogarithmic.
+For multiplicative multigrid, a natural heterogeneous computing strategy is to process fine levels up to a threshold on an coprocessor (or accelerator), and have the remaining coarse levels be processed by coarse-grain parallelism.
+In this paper all computations are done on a single Xeon Phi coprocessor (Knights Landing), as we only focus on the fine-grain parallelism.
+However, an offloading model is a natural extension of this work. \\